vince-nyanga/vince-nyanga.github.io/_posts/2022-01-06-linkedlist-reverse.md

 }
 ```

 Another approach is to swap around the values and leave the references unchanged.
 To achieve this we go through the linked list pushing the values into a stack, and then come back again popping the values from the stack and update the nodes' values.
-This is not an efficient way of doing it since it has both time and space complexity of **_O(n)_**.
+This is not an efficient way of doing it since it has both time and space complexity of $$ O(n) $$.

 In the next post we are going to look at removing duplicates from a doubly-linked list.
 Check out [GitHub](https://github.com/vince-nyanga/data-structures) for the complete code.
 Till next time, thanks for taking your time to read.